aliclark/the_wooden_sword/README.md

 [The Great Recession and the Crapification of Products](The%20Great%20Recession%20and%20the%20Crapification%20of%20Products.md) - a narrow rant about the allocation of capital leading to consumer preferences becoming increasingly insignificant to the economy
 <br>*Originally created 8th June 2021*

 I ascribe philosophically to academic skepticism (I think), but while I have the luxury of an explanation, I favour a scientific or empirical approach supported by pragmatism and rationalism, including metaphysical realism for these theories to pass Ockham’s Razor.
-I think that any action based on a proper understanding Skepticism and Determinism is necessarily illusory.
+I think that any action based on a proper understanding of Skepticism or Determinism is necessarily illusory.

 # Discuss